AmidKe/my-first-hello-world-rep/README.md

 # my-first-hello-world-rep
-It is my first Git Repodetory.
+It is my first Git Repository.
 I'll become the best Flutter Developer i the world!!!
+I add some new information.